aksharkanak1/aws_auto_ssh_tool/README.md

 1) Get the list of  AWS resources associated with specific  account
 2) Login to each of the AWS EC2 instances .
 Execute a list of commands or list of scripts with the EC2 instance.

-Limits :
+Limitations :
-1)Currently on public key authnetication is supported for ssh login to EC2 Instance  .
+1)Currently only  public key authnetication is supported for ssh login to EC2 Instance  .
 The user can provide only one key.
-2)Since the appilcation is launched outside AWS all the EC2 intane should have public ip address .
+2)Since the appilcation is launched outside AWS all the EC2 intance should have public ip address .
+3)As of now there is no filter while selecting the EC2 instance.